mbrett5967/mbrett5967/README.md

 - 👋 Hi, I’m @mbrett5967
 > I'm an aspiring .NET developer who is looking to gain as much knowledge and experience as I can.
-This page is for me to display my learning journey.
+This page is for me to document my learning journey.

 - 👀 I’m interested in ...